ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 Textures are essential to most games, but they don't do anything on their own.
 We used *backgrounds* already, and they are for purely decorative textures. *Templates*, on the other hand, can include gameplay logic and are used to create *copies*.
 Copies are the things we add to our rooms, and these copies are the entities that interact with each other on the screen.

 Let's create a template for our cat!
 Open the "Templates" tab at the top of the ct.js window, and press the "Create" button.
-Name it as `PotatoCat`, and set its texture by clicking the "Change sprite" square and selecting the cat's texture.
+Name it as `PotatoCat`, and set its texture by clicking the "Select" square and selecting the cat's texture.

 ![Setting a texture and the name of a template in ct.js](./images/tutJettyCat_10.png)